keboola/connection-docs/overview/tutorial/load/index.md

 - user (associated users) -- [https://help.keboola.com/overview/tutorial/user.csv](/overview/tutorial/user.csv)
 - level (company levels) -- [https://help.keboola.com/overview/tutorial/level.csv](/overview/tutorial/level.csv)

-Download the files to your computer (they are very small) and you're ready to start loading data.
+Download the files to your computer (they are very small) and start loading data.

-Note: All characters appearing in this data are fictitious.
+**Important**: All characters appearing in this data are fictitious.
 Any resemblance to real persons, living or dead or undead or unborn or otherwise semi-existent is purely coincidental.

 To manually load data, go to the **Extractors** section and use the search box to find **CSV Import**: